-- Consider two conducting rods that will serve as an antenna are connected to a DC power source - What do you think will happen when the switch is $\frac{5}{4}$. closed? - The rod connected to the positive terminal is charged positive and the other negative - Then the electric field will be generated between the two rods - Since there is current that flows through the rods, a magnetic field around them will be generated - How far would the electric and magnetic fields extend? - In static case, the field extends indefinitely - When the switch is closed, the fields are formed near the rods quickly but
+- Consider two conducting rods that will serve as an antenna are connected to a DC power source - What do you think will happen when the switch is $\frac{5}{2}$. closed? - The rod connected to the positive terminal is charged positive and the other negatively - Then the electric field will be generated between the two rods (a) - Since there is current that flows through, the rods generates a magnetic field around them - How far would the electric and magnetic fields extend? - In static case, the field extends indefinitely - When the switch is closed, the fields are formed nearby the rods quickly but